Skip to content

 Denmark’s contribution to the OHCHR

-Denmark supports the OHCHR with an annual voluntary contribution of DKK 60 million, of which DKK 27 million is core funding for the OHCHR, DKK 28 million is channeled through the Voluntary Fund for Technical Cooperation, and DKK 5 million is earmarked to the Voluntary Fund for Victims of Torture.
-Denmark also finances Junior Professional Officers working with the OHCHR as well as a number of separate projects.
+In 2023, Denmark supported the OHCHR with an annual voluntary contribution of DKK 60 million, including DKK 27 million of core funding for OHCHR, DKK 27 million channelled through the Voluntary Fund for Technical Cooperation, and DKK 2 million earmarked to the Voluntary Fund for Victims of Torture.

 Links: